bretcope/neo4j-js/README.md

 ##### Indexing

 Indexing is partially implemented.
 Indexes can be created, deleted, listed, and queried.
-Key/value pair can be inserted and removed from indexes using nodes and relationships.
-'Unique Indexes' and 'Configurable Automatic Indexing' have not been implemented yet.
+Key/value pairs can be inserted and removed from indexes using nodes and relationships.
+Automatic Indexing can be configured.
+Unique Indexing features are being worked on currently.

 ##### Graph Algorithms